thewpingmonk/certiverse/README.md

 # React + Vite

 Metamask is required.
-Just install the packages and type npm run dev.
+Just install the packages and run the command 'npm run dev'.